 The Xero Xcursion Fusion works best for those with narrow feet.
 I would plan on sizing up, and avoiding them all together if you have wide feet.

-- Altra Lone Peak – Pretty thick sole, but a popular option
+- Altra Lone Peak – Pretty thick sole, but a popular option.
+Click here for my review of the Lone Peak 5

 - Feelgrounds Patrol – These work well as a hiking boot (and stylish too!) but are a little stiff in the heel and ankle.
 Read my review of them in this post!